SwingyFost/Lootbox/README.md

-A partner packages plugin for your hcf server.
+A lootbox plugin for your hcf server.

 # Commands
-- /pp edit (Set items in partner package)
+- /lootbox setitems (Set items in lootbox)
-- /pp items (See items in partner packages)
-- /pp give (Give partner packages)
+- /lootbox give player|all [int: amount] (Give lootboxes)

+# Permission:
+- lootbox.command

+# Features:
+- Autosave of items
+- Animation on interact